Best-HeyGman/wgjail-quick/README.md

 `wgjail-quick generate-cmd-service [ CONFIG_FILE | INTERFACE ] CMD_LINE`
 `wgjail-quick generate-portforward-service [ CONFIG_FILE | INTERFACE ] LISTEN_ADDRESS FORWARDED_PORT [ DESTINATION_PORT ]`

 CONFIG_FILE is a path to a wireguard configuration file.
+Using an absolute path is a good idea.

+INTERFACE is a wireguard config file that is in /etc/wireguard
+Which means, you only have to write, for example, "p2p" to use the wireguard config file /etc/wireguard/p2p.conf

-NAMESPACE is basically the name that will be given to:
+The portion of the config files basename before the .conf is the name that will be given to:
 1. the network namespace (the "wireguard jail") and
 2. The wireguard interface inside the network namespace.
-NAMESPACE will be set to the portion of the filename of the wireguard config file before the ".conf" i.e. NAMESPACE.conf.

-If, with the "up" command, NAMESPACE was given, instead of CONFIG_FILE, wgjail-quick searches the config file in '/etc/wireguard/NAMESPACE.conf'.

 CMD_LINE is a command with command line arguments that you want to execute in the namespace.